tldr-pages/tldr/pages/windows/nvm.md

 `nvm install {{node_version}}`

-- Sets the default version of Node.js (must be run as Administrator):
+- Set the default version of Node.js (must be run as Administrator):

 `nvm use {{node_version}}`